 - Internal hemorrhaging

-- Traumatic brain injuries (TBIs) can show immediate symptoms including the loss of consciousness, confusion, migraine and memory loss.
+Traumatic brain injuries (TBIs) can show immediate symptoms, including the loss of consciousness, confusion, migraine, and memory loss.
 Some TBIs can be dormant, showing no immediate symptoms for weeks following the accident.

 Instead, the lung can then fill with blood and other fluids, causing additional complications for doctors to address after normal breathing is restored.

-- Internal hemorrhaging can have varying effects on the body depending on the location of the bleeding and its severity.
-In addition to causing pain and organ failure, it may result in death via blood loss.
+Typical organ damage – Internal hemorrhaging produces varying effects on the body, depending on the bleeding's location and its severity.
+In addition to causing pain and organ failure, it might result in death via blood loss.